-- We encourage applicants to apply now for BPS certification examinations now that the application window is officially open.
+- We encourage applicants to apply for BPS certification examinations during the open application window.

 - Candidates approved for LRP examinations must review and meet all testing requirements, including, access to appropriate technology (i.e., personal computer, webcam, and high-speed internet connection) as well as compliance with unique security requirements.
 Candidates are asked to review the BPS Candidate’s Guide to learn more details about terms and conditions about the LRP examinations.